Early Life and Education of Rod Stewart: A Complete Timeline

 March 2022: Pothole Repair

-In March 2022, Rod Stewart and others filled potholes on a country lane near his Essex residence after an ambulance burst a tyre and his Ferrari could not pass.
-The county council cautioned against such actions.
+In March 2022, Rod Stewart and others filled potholes on a lane near his Essex residence after an ambulance burst a tire and his Ferrari couldn't pass.
+The county council cautioned against residents making their own repairs.

-In November 2022, Rod Stewart revealed that he had refused to perform in Qatar the year before despite being offered over $1 million, citing the country's human rights record.
+In November 2022, Rod Stewart stated that he had refused to perform in Qatar the year before despite an offer of "over $1m", citing the country's human rights record.

-February 2024: Iconic Artists Group Acquires Stewart's Catalogue
+February 2024: Acquisition of Rod Stewart's catalogue by Iconic Artists Group

 December 2024: Model Railroader Cover Story

-In December 2024, Rod Stewart's HO scale model railway layout, Three Rivers City, was featured on the cover of Model Railroader magazine.
+In December 2024, Rod Stewart's HO scale model railway layout, called the Three Rivers City, was featured in the cover story of Model Railroader magazine.

 January 2025: Model Railroader Cover Story

-In January 2025, Rod Stewart's HO scale model railway layout, Three Rivers City, was featured on the cover of Model Railroader magazine.
+In January 2025, Rod Stewart's HO scale model railway layout, called the Three Rivers City, was featured in the cover story of Model Railroader magazine.